Research

 Ongoing work

-The evolution and determinants of EU banks’ interest rate risk exposure - with Cosimo Pancaro, Livia Pancotto, and Alessio Reghezza
+How do banks manage interest rate risk in the banking book?
+The role of modelling assumptions - with Cosimo Pancaro, Livia Pancotto, and Alessio Reghezza

 The real effects of increased bank profitability during a monetary tightening episode - with Cosimo Pancaro and Alessio Reghezza